taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 After a tense moment, Min focuses her intradermal awareness to sprout razor sharp spikes at her wrists and ankles, cutting her bonds.
 The crowd roars with triumph.

-Majhee: **"Minka Oosou, filha de Jina e Amadou, surfista de árvore para os Autômatos!"**

-*translation: "Minka Oosou, daughter of Jina and Amadou, Tree Surfer of the Automata!"*

-View of Min from the front, gasping, blinking away large beads of sweat from her eyes as she looks up at her grandmother.

-Majhee's eyes, proud, confident, expectant: **"O QUE SIGNIFICA SER LIVRE?"**

-*translation: "WHAT DOES IT MEAN TO BE FREE?"*

-Min closes her eyes, tries to calm her breathing, and struggles to stand.

-Min: **"Beber sem sangrar, respirar sem engasgar, ver o céu e saudar o dia em minha própria pele..."**

-*translation: "To drink without bleeding, to breathe without choking, to see the sky and greet the day in my own skin..."*

-Min: **"...e MOVER em qualquer direção com curiosidade e graça..."**

-*translation: "...and to MOVE in any direction with curiosity and grace..."*

-Zoom in on Min's mouth, exhausted yet serene, confident, and defiant.

-Min: **"...mesmo FORA DO PLANETA!"**

-*translation: "...even OFF THE PLANET!"*

 ## Chapter 6

 Character designs: Asoka Morei, Iri, Minka Barbosa Oosou, Majhee Suh, Nova Jatobá, Jina Suh Barbosa, Maraba Barbosa Jatobá

 ### Chapter Title Page

+**"A Protocol for Intradermal eSyrup Integration: Methods and Aims"**

+**"To be reborn, each Journeyhume of the Automata must first retreat to one of the sacred caves and refrain from both food and speech for 7 days.
+The Clan joins them on the seventh day, when the Journeyhume must accept an injection of *raw eSyrup*."**

+**"The raw eSyrup is engineered to look for radioactive proteins that mark the cells that were part of the [ectoderm](https://en.wikipedia.org/wiki/Ectoderm), the outer layer of the human embryo.
+Every Automata, being born in the Red Zone, has lifelong tags on the cells of their skin, hair, nails, eyes, teeth, sinuses, and nervous system."**

+**"The eSyrup 'infects' these cells, [hijacking the existing cellular machinery to modify the cells' membranes](https://en.wikipedia.org/wiki/Cell_membrane#Composition) and grant the person a 'intradermal shield'."**

+**"This intradermal shield allows the Automata to exist above ground, and fulfill the prime directive of their clan -- to restore the Amazon Rainforest."**

+### Page 1

+We see Min peering after the rampaging military tanks, her head peeking over the top of the available canopy.
+Min's eyelids are shut, thin skin full of eSyrup-infected cells.
+Through those cells are filtered just enough energy for Min's eyes, safely behind the lids, to see.

-Min, Asoka, and Iri are in a tall tree, watching the Peacekeepers set up camp as the sky lightens.
+, Asoka, and Iri are in a tall tree, watching the Peacekeepers set up camp as the sky lightens.
 Min is standing out in the middle of a large branch and grips a smaller branch with so much fury that it breaks in her hand.
 Face streaming in tears, heart full of rage, she screams as she flings the broken stick in her hand down at the soldiers with all her might, growing spikes in her feet to keep herself locked to the tree branch, but the Peacekeepers have caused so much damage to the surrounding forest that no one notices that yet another broken branch falling violently onto their campsite; and the sounds of their generators drown out her furious cries.
 Asoka, head gear properly back on and once again fully camouflaged, clings fearfully to the main trunk of the tree, watching Asoka with wide eyes -- they see a beast, and they are afraid.
 Iri, also camouflaged, clings to Asoka's neck.

 ### Page 1